thihanaung-thnn/thihanaung-thnn/README.md

 - 👋 Hi, I’m Dr. Thiha Naung.
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Just beginning...

 <!---
 thihanaung-thnn/thihanaung-thnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.